Supermarine S.4: Aftermath of the crash

-The race was won two days later by Lieutenant James Doolittle, flying a Curtiss R3C at an average speed of 232.573 mph (374.443 km/h), which was faster than the S.4's world record of a month before.
+The race was won two days later by the Americans, with Lieutenant James Doolittle, flying a Curtiss R3C at an average speed of 232.573 mph (374.443 km/h), which was faster than the S.4's world record of a month before.
 It was evident to the other national teams that the American approach towards the contest—which involved training for the pilots and development testing of the aircraft—was required.
 Mitchell was to say as much when he gave a lecture to the Royal Aeronautical Society in 1927.
 From 1925 onwards, the Air Ministry developed a policy of using wind tunnel tests to analyse the performance of the high-speed aircraft they produced.